An initiative of World Aid Network

 Is World Aid Network connected to the NHS?

 No. World Aid Network is an independent non-governmental organisation.
 We are not affiliated with the NHS, any government body, or any other charity.
-All clinical content on this website is sourced from NHS and WHO guidelines, but we operate independently.
+All clinical content on this website is written by our editorial team and reviewed against NHS and WHO guidelines, but we operate independently.

 Where does my donation go?